 Get up close, and you witness how the pyramids are slowly crumbling, withered by the desert winds.
 Time seems to stand still when you gaze up at the monuments, a sense that you are standing beneath the cradle of Western civilization.
 You can enter one of the temples (this is rotated for preservation purposes), perhaps the best means of grasping the enormity of these structures.
 Visit the Solar Boat, a replica but an excellent showcase of what existed inside the pyramids before looters.
 Continuing the private tour through ancient Memphis you admire the first building ever to be entirely constructed from stone, Saqqara Pyramid, and while it is crumbling visibly, it is very impressive in its revelation of ingenuity.

 Around mid-afternoon, you can return to the hotel located just a few minutes from the sites of Memphis.
 There is then some time to relax before a sunset desert adventure, your choice of riding a camel or horse across the Sahara towards the Giza Pyramids, past the Great Sphinx of Giza.
-Sunset panoramas are spectacular, the camels back-dropped by these great monuments.
+Sunset panoramas are spectacular, the camel’s back-dropped by these great monuments.
 Continue on the horse or camel at dusk and dine in a traditional Bedouin restaurant, enjoying the food of the desert tribe’s residents, including lots of fragrantly sweet tea.
 Overnight in Cairo

 Day 3: Aswan – God Osiris and a Sailboat Ride Around the Nile

-The River Nile slices through the Sahara to create a colorful oasis that bring to life to the desert.
+The River Nile slices through the Sahara to create a colourful oasis that bring to life to the desert.
 Mountains and sand dunes rise proudly, sculpted by the forces of nature.
 Gardens flourish on islands in the river, while traditional Nubian life continues amidst small oases along the banks.
 This morning you will fly south to Aswan, the southernmost of Egypt’s cities.
-You will collected by a local Egyptologist guide who is an expert in these lands, particularly the history of God Osiris and his struggle with the god Seth.
+You will be collected by a local Egyptologist guide who is an expert in these lands, particularly the history of God Osiris and his struggle with the god Seth.

 There will be an opportunity to spend a couple of hours meeting with the Nubian people to learn more about their history and culture before you check in to a deluxe cabin on the Movenpick MS Royal Lily.
-This is the Nile’s most opulent vessel, you will not start cruising on it today, but you will travel traditionally in a felucca sailboat on a journey that celebrates the natural splendor of the area.
-Circle the gardens of Kitchener Island and stop at the Agha Khan Mausoleum on the western bank before watching the river reflect golden colors as the sun starts to set over the desert.
+This is the Nile’s most opulent vessel, you will not start cruising on it today, but you will travel traditionally in a felucca sailboat on a journey that celebrates the natural splendour of the area.
+Circle the gardens of Kitchener Island and stop at the Agha Khan Mausoleum on the western bank before watching the river reflect golden colours as the sun starts to set over the desert.
 Overnight in Aswan

 Day 4: River Nile – The Crocodile God and a Luxury Cruise on the Nile